 And so, if at this point your still determined to have this thing on your website, here are some things to consider:

 - Carefully consider your audience.
 Who is likely to visit your site?
 If you are selling a product, it’s going to be your customers or people looking to buy.
 Post news about the product and how it is being used.
 If you offer a service, offer up testimonials.
 If you’re a consultant, talk about the jobs you’re working on.
-Let you blog can become your portfolio.
+Let your blog become your portfolio.

 - Turn on your comments and read them.
 If you’re lucky enough to get some useful feedback, act on it.
 Engage your audience.
 Turn your blog into a conversation.